 Bridge days and reduced working hours

-Your working hours incorporate time for bridge days – that is a working day between a holiday and a weekend (klämdag in Swedish).
+Your working hours incorporate time for bridge days – a working day between a holiday and a weekend (klämdag in Swedish).

 Where necessary for operations, your head of department or manager can request you to work on bridge days.
 In those cases, terms and conditions for overtime apply.